rezabekf/s3-mop/README.md

 # s3-mop
-Delete multiple S3 buckets all objectsin the bucket.
+Delete multiple S3 buckets including all the objects and versions in the bucket.